 LunaRay is a physically accurate planetary renderer and suite of software tools for planning precision landings and rover traverse paths.
 It uses topography and ephemeris data to produce photometrically accurate renderings of the lighting conditions on the lunar surface for any location and time.
 This is especially useful for polar missions, where long, sweeping shadows can cause the lighting conditions to change dramatically.
 LunaRay can also generate ground station line-of-sight and Earth elevation maps for telecommunications planning.
 LunaRay incorporates real-time physics-based ray tracing and employs state-of-the-art photogrammetric methods to synthesize high-resolution DEMs from orbital images and LiDAR data.

-Astrobotic and Bosch Research have partnered to develop SoundSee.
-This instrument will assist crewmembers on the International Space Station (ISS) by flying through the station aboard NASA’s Astrobee robot to acoustically monitor ISS systems and predict when maintenance is needed.
+Astrobotic and Bosch Research partnered to develop SoundSee.
+This instrument assisted crewmembers on the International Space Station (ISS) by flying through the station aboard NASA’s Astrobee robot to acoustically monitor ISS systems and predict when maintenance was needed.
 The program is part of a research collaboration between Astrobotic, NASA, and the ISS National Laboratory.
 SoundSee launched in 2019 and conducted its first experiments aboard the ISS in 2020.

 Astrobotic develops custom designs, sensor systems, and rovers for planetary surface activities such as autonomous exploration, site preparation, and resource extraction.
 For example, we are developing co-localization technology for teams of rovers to enable faster exploration and greater productivity in future planetary missions.
 This technology consists of compact sensing hardware and novel software techniques for teams of autonomous vehicles to jointly estimate their positions relative to one another, navigate more precisely, and carry out mission goals more effectively.